Chat Platform Inclusivity

 - Features for privacy:

-- Does the Chat Platform require personal information to be verified or submitted for users to sign up?
+- Does the Chat Platform require the personal information to be verified or submitted for users to sign up?

 - Love or hate chat?
 4 best practices for remote teams — Opensource.com